Interview with leaders at Educational Alliance’s Manny Cantor Center

 There are no typical days for me.
 NH ChILD is a part of New Haven’s Early Childhood Council, Connecticut’s Early Childhood Alliance.
 We collaborate with the City of New Haven, the early childhood division of New Haven Public Schools, the Greater New Haven Chapter of the Connecticut Association for the Education of Young Children, as well as other organizations.
 We have the opportunity to engage a cross-section of the community via our advisory councils representing traditional and non-traditional early childhood partners.
 These relationships ensure that we constantly challenge ourselves to think innovatively with children, their families, and with equity at the center.

 Everything that we do, we do with a desire to promote equity.
 In fact, NH ChILD was created to address the racism and misogyny embedded in America’s early care and education system.
 We believe that racism and misogyny result in inadequate access to early care and education environments that are informed by ideal learning for too many low-income families, especially families of color.
-We recently shared our approach to address issues of equity and systemic racism in the early care and education system in a paper entitled: “Towards Equity and Justice: Reimagining a Strong, Holistic, and Integrated Early Care and Education System in 2020″.
+We recently shared our approach to addressing issues of equity and systemic racism in the early care and education system in a paper entitled: “Towards Equity and Justice: Reimagining a Strong, Holistic, and Integrated Early Care and Education System in 2020″.